-Everything we know about the Nashville private school shooting
+Everything we know about the Nashville private Christian elementary school shooting

 White House says Biden ‘wants Congress to act because enough is enough’